Welcome to the Yatsunyk Lab!

 Wondering what we do outside of lab?
 Check out Yatsunyk lab doing things, our Tumblr!

-Welcome Barrett Powel, Sayed Malawi, and Deondre Jordan to Yatsunyk's lab in Spring 2015
+Welcome Barrett Powel, Sayed Malawi, Alice Liu, and Deondre Jordan to Yatsunyk's lab in Spring 2015

 Our lab hosted TBIC on December 7.
 Thomas gave a talk on his summer work